flimflam-austin/hugo-cms-test/content/quick_reads/20200825-cdc-daycares-and-covid/index.md

 colorpaletteclassname: '--light-gray'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       # COVID & DAYCARES

-      The CDC shared **new data** on COVID cases in childcare facilities in Rhode Island.
+      The CDC shared**new data** on COVID cases in childcare facilities in Rhode Island.

       The Major Takeaways